fatimasadikhova/Bank-Database-System/README.md

 Modular structure for potential future improvements.

 # What you’ll find in this repository
-/database – SQL scripts to create and populate the database.
+BankDB script – SQL scripts to create and populate the database.

-/software – source code for the user interface.
+Bank Management System – source code for the user interface.

-ER_Model.png – diagram of the database structure.
+ER Diagram – diagram of the database structure.

-documentation/ – additional details and explanation (if available).
+Documentation – additional details and explanation (if available).

 # Notes
 I created this project to practice database design, apply what I've learned about stored procedures, views, and joins, and gain hands-on experience building a working system from scratch.
 It helped me connect theoretical knowledge with real-world application.